Prag8855/aab/content/guides/renew-german-freelance-visa.md

 This guide shows you how to **renew** a [German freelance visa](/glossary/Freelance%20visa) before it expires.
 To apply for a new German freelance visa, read [this guide](/guides/freelance-visa).

-This guide was written for freelancers in Berlin.
+This guide was written for self-employed people in Berlin.
 If you live in another city, the process can be a little different.

 {% include "_blocks/tableOfContents.html" %}